indygreg/hg/contrib/python-zstandard/README.rst

    Compression dictionary to use.

-   Note: When using dictionary data and ``compress()`` is called multiple times, the ``CompressionParameters`` derived from an integer compression ``level`` and the first compressed data's size will be reused for all subsequent operations.
+   Note: When using dictionary data and ``compress()`` is called multiple times, the ``ZstdCompressionParameters`` derived from an integer compression ``level`` and the first compressed data's size will be reused for all subsequent operations.
 This may not be desirable if source data size varies significantly. compression_params
-   A ``CompressionParameters`` instance (overrides the ``level`` value). write_checksum
+   A ``ZstdCompressionParameters`` instance defining compression settings. write_checksum
    Whether a 4 byte checksum should be written with the compressed data.
    Defaults to False.
 If True, the decompressor can verify that decompressed data matches the original input data. write_content_size
    Whether the size of the uncompressed data will be written into the header of compressed data.
-Defaults to False.
+Defaults to True.
 The data will only be written if the compressor knows the size of the input data.
-This is likely not true for streaming compression. write_dict_id
+This is often not true for streaming compression. write_dict_id
    Whether to write the dictionary ID into the compressed data.
    Defaults to True.
 The dictionary ID is only written if a dictionary